 Of course, many different things can cause your roof to be stained or discolored.
 The problem isn’t always roof algae.
 Still, you should have someone out to inspect your roof and clean it if you notice something.
 They can restore the appearance of your shingles and let you know what’s causing the issue.

-What Causes Algae on a Home in Alto, GA?
+What Causes Algae on a Home in Cornelia, GA?

 To keep things simple, we’ll use “algae” to refer to any bio-matter growing on the shingles on the roof of your home.
 These algae need a damp environment to get established and grow.
 They also require a heat source and something to eat.

 Algae love a roof that tends to stay damp.
-The sun provides the heat, especially in Alto, where the weather trends warm.
+The sun provides the heat, especially in Cornelia, where the weather trends warm.

 What do the algae eat?
 In many cases, they feed on your shingles.
 That’s right; the limestone filler that’s part of most shingles is the perfect feast for algae.